JasonLiu1229/Parity-game-solver/README.md

 # SV-Project

-This project is based on a file format made by [Guillermo Perez](https://github.com/gaperez64/)
+This project is based on a project made by [Guillermo Perez](https://github.com/gaperez64/).
+See: [HOA-TOOLS](https://github.com/SYNTCOMP/hoa-tools).

 ## How to run